Bloody

-Bloody, as an adjective or adverb, is an expletive attributive commonly used in British English, Irish English, New Zealand English and Australian English; it is also present in Canadian English, Indian English, Malaysian/Singaporean English, Hawaiian English, South African English, Zimbabwean English, Kenyan English, and a number of other Commonwealth of nations.
+Bloody, as an adjective or adverb, is an expletive attributive commonly used in British, Irish, Australian and New Zealand English.
+It is also used in Canada, India, Hawaii, Kenya, Malaysia, New Caledonia (in both English and French), Singapore, South Africa, Zimbabwe and a number of other Commonwealth nations.
 It has been used as an intensive since at least the 1670s.
-Considered respectable until about 1750, it was heavily tabooed during c.
-1750-1920, considered equivalent to heavily obscene or profane speech.
-Public use continued to be seen as controversial until the 1960s, but the word has since become a comparatively mild expletive or intensifier.